benitomartin/mlops-car-prices/README.md

 - :white_check_mark: **Cloud**: The project is developed on the cloud and IaC tools are used for provisioning the infrastructure
 - :white_check_mark: **Experiment tracking and model registry**: Both experiment tracking and model registry are used
 - :white_check_mark: **Workflow orchestration**: Fully deployed workflow
-- :white_check_mark: **Model deployment**: The model deployment code is containerized and ca be deployed to cloud
+- :white_check_mark: **Model deployment**: The model deployment code is containerized and can be deployed to cloud
 - :white_check_mark: **Model monitoring**: Basic model monitoring that calculates and reports metrics
 - :white_check_mark: **Reproducibility**: Instructions are clear, it's easy to run the code, and it works.
 The versions for all the dependencies are specified.
 - :white_check_mark:**Best practices**: